RED A03: Development

 In 2012, its unit cost was US$170,000.

-The engine received type approval from the European Aviation Safety Agency in December 2014 for use in any CS-23 aircraft in both normal and utility categories.
+The engine received type approval from the European Union Aviation Safety Agency in December 2014 for use in any CS-23 aircraft in both normal and utility categories.
 It powered the Yakovlev Yak-152 trainer on its 29 September 2016 first flight.

-The RED A03 is presented by the ILA Berlin Air Show as an application in the Aerobatic sector and for Defence and Security.
+The RED A03 is presented by the ILA Berlin Air Show in 2020 as an application in the aerobatic sector and for defence and security.

-The engine is proposed for the Hybrid Air Vehicles HAV 304/Airlander 10, a British hybrid airship design, powered by four engines and can be operated with two.
+The engine is proposed for the Hybrid Air Vehicles Airlander 10, a British hybrid airship design, powered by four engines and can be operated with two.
 In November 2021, an Air Tractor AT-301 made a first flight retrofitted with a RED A03 engine.
 The same month, a prototype Otto Celera 500L powered by a RED A03 engine was flown using Sustainable Aviation Fuel.

-On 18 November 2022, Ampaire flew its Eco-Caravan maiden flight : the hybrid electric aircraft uses a RED A03 engine to reduce fuel consumption by 70% on shorter trips to 50% on longer ones, retaining the Grand Caravan payload capabilities with range improved to 1,100 nmi; supplemental type certificate (STC) is targeted for 2024.
+On 18 November 2022, Ampaire flew its Eco-Caravan maiden flight: the hybrid electric aircraft uses a RED A03 engine to reduce fuel consumption by 70% on shorter trips to 50% on longer ones.
+Useful load decreased by 800 lbs, while range improved from 1,070 nmi nm to 1,100 nmi; supplemental type certificate (STC) is targeted for 2024.

-As of March 2023, there are reliable reports of flight testing on a DHC-2 Beaver.
+As of March 2023, there were reliable reports of flight testing on a DHC-2 Beaver.

 Design

 It has twin double overhead camshafts.
 A marine version was planned for 522 kW/700 hp at 3,900 rpm.
 The cylinder banks' angle is 80 degrees.
 The RED A03-200 series is a derivative developed for very high-altitude operation up to 15 km, with a maximum rating of 460 HP at FL250.